(Last Updated 08/22/2024)

 Rating: Moderate Policy

 310 Mass.
 Code Regs.
-19.017
+19.017; 310 Mass.
+Code Regs.
+19.006

-Any commercial entity, excluding a residence, that produces more than 1/2 ton of organic waste in a given week must separate the organic waste and ensure proper recycling.
+Any entity, excluding a residence, that produces more than 1/2 ton of commercial organic waste in a given week must separate the organic waste and ensure proper recycling.

 Overview